qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/vector.rst

 the :class:`QgsVectorLayer <qgis.core.QgsVectorLayer>` class allows you to get information of the field and template used in the :ref:`maptips` tab.

-When you load a vector alyer, a field is always chosen by QGIS as the ``Display Name`` while the ``HTML Map Tip`` is empty by default.
+When you load a vector layer, a field is always chosen by QGIS as the ``Display Name`` while the ``HTML Map Tip`` is empty by default.
 With these methods you can easily get both information: